highlight/highlight.io/docs-content/general/1_welcome.md

 [highlight.io](https://highlight.io) is monitoring software for the next generation of developers.
 And it's all [opensource](https://github.com/highlight/highlight) :).

-In short, [highlight.io] gives you **fullstack** visibility into your application by pairing session replay, error monitoring, and logging, allowing you to tie frontend issues with backend logs and performance issues.
+[highlight.io](https://highlight.io) gives you **fullstack** visibility into your application by pairing session replay, error monitoring, and logging, allowing you to tie frontend issues with backend logs and performance issues.

 <DocsCardGroup>
     <DocsCard title="Get Started" href="../getting-started/1_overview.md">
-        {"Get started in your frontend & backend right now!"}
+        {"Get started with highlight.io.
+Instrument you frontend & backend."}
     </DocsCard>
 </DocsCardGroup>